Candida & How It Can Be A Problem In HIV/AIDS

-If you have AIDSIt is very likely that you may have another opportunist infection or be taking drugs to prevent one.
-So apart from antibiotics, steroids and even cancer drugs have been found to cause candidiasis especially if taken longterm.
-You can improve the situation and prevent an outbreak of candidiasis by ensuring that your CD4+ count stays high by boosting the immune system with a combination of anti HIV drugs and good lifestyle choices such as eating nutritious, healthy food:
+It is very likely that you may have another opportunist infection or be taking drugs to prevent one.
+So apart from antibiotics, steroids and even cancer drugs have been found to cause candidiasis especially if taken long term.

 - Plenty of fresh vegetables (raw whenever possible and especially lots of raw garlic)

 - Protein foods (grass fed beef, free range chicken and eggs, fish)